ericclack/python-text-adventure/doc/part2.rst

 1. The function now takes a single `argument` called `choices`.
 This is a list of possible directions that the player can choose from.
 2. We turn that list into a comma-separated string
 3. We present this to the player and ask them to make their choice
-4. We check what they type in matches one of the choices with `if go in choices`
+4. We check what they type in matches one of the choices with :code:`if go in choices`

 If you run your program now you'll get an error like this: